rspamd/docs.rspamd.com/docs/configuration/settings.md

 The external_map feature works as follows:

-1. **Selector Evaluation**: When a settings rule matches, the selector is evaluated with the current task to produce a lookup key.
+1. **Selector Evaluation**: When a settings rule matches, the selector is evaluated with the current task to produce key-value pairs.
-2. **Map Query**: The external map is queried using this key.
+2. **Map Query**: The external map is queried using these key-value pairs as the request data.
 3. **Response Processing**: If the map returns data, it is parsed as UCL and applied as settings to the task.

 ### Configuration Structure